GetSardonyx/Sardonyx-Legal/TOS.md

 As a user of our services, you agree to not create accounts for scripts or robots.

 As a user of our services, you agree that our services may go offline with or without notice.

+As a user of our services, you agree to not abuse any discovered vulnerabilites in the platform.